AlibabaCloudDocs/vod/intl.en-US/API Reference/Data statistics/Playback statistics/DescribePlayUserAvg.md

 **Note:**

 -   This operation is available only in the **China \(Shanghai\)** region.
--   You can call this operation to query only playback statistics collected from videos that are played by using ApsaraVideo Player SDKs.
+-   You can call this operation to query only playback statistics collected on videos that are played by using ApsaraVideo Player SDKs.
 -   Playback statistics for the previous day are generated at 09:00 on the current day, in UTC+8.
 -   You can query data that is generated since January 1, 2018.
 The maximum time range to query is 180 days.